Some tips to help you live better

 Integrative health “brings conventional and complementary approaches together in a coordinated way,” according to the National Institutes of Health.

 This can include multiple interventions in addition to conventional medicine.
 Integrative health is on the rise.
-According to www.goodtherapy.com, almost 69% of Americans use some form of complementary medicine in any given year.
+According to www.goodtherapy.com, almost 69% of Americans use some form of complementary medicine such as prp injections in any given year.

 The most popular modalities are (in order): massage therapy, chiropractic treatment, nutrition counseling, health-life coaching, acupuncture, reflexology, detoxification, B12 shots, acupressure and alternative healing, as listed on www.mindbodybusiness.com.
 In addition, for people who suffered injuries from a recent auto accident, chiropractic and whiplash treatment is recommended.